Mitrichius/hugo-theme-anubis/README.md

 - `auto-without-switcher` - theme based on user system settings, without switcher, JS-free
 - `light` - light theme by default, can be switched by user to dark theme and back.
 Theme settings are saved for user
 - `dark` - dark theme by default, can be switched by user to light theme and back.
 Theme settings are saved for user
 - `auto` - theme based on user system settings by default, can be switched by user to dark/light theme.
-Theme settings are saved for user
+Theme settings are saved for user (by default in example sites)

 ### Social icons
 #### Predefined icons